Free shipping on US orders over $50

 retinoids and smoother skin

 These benefits have been replicated in other high quality studies.
-For example, this figure from another paper, this time by Kong and colleagues from a 2015 study showed increases in gene expression for Type 1 and Type 3 procollagen with retinol and retinoic acid compared to vehicle treatment.
+For example, this figure from Kong and colleagues' 2015 study showed increases in gene expression for Type 1 and Type 3 procollagen with retinol and retinoic acid compared to vehicle treatment.

 retinoid treatment improving procollagen synthesis